Paola Gianturco: Other projects

 With her next book, 2004's Celebrating Women, Gianturco documented festivals and ceremonies in 15 countries across the globe that honor women.

 ¡Viva Colores!
 A Salute to the Indomitable People of Guatemala (2006), with text by David Hill and photos by Gianturco, taken over a ten-year span, is a collection of vivid, colorful photos of seemingly ordinary Guatemalans who are making a difference in their communities.

 Her 2007 book Women Who Light the Dark spotlights women who have overcome issues such as poverty, disease and violence to improve themselves and their communities.
 Gianturco interviewed and photographed women in 15 countries on 5 continents.

 Grandmother Power: A Global Phenomenon was published in 2012.
 Gianturco, a grandmother herself, profiles activist grandmothers from 15 countries across 5 continents, with the women telling their stories in their own words, accompanied by Gianturco's photos.
 She began researching the book in 2006 while in Kenya working on Women Who Light the Dark, where she observed a “new international activist grandmother movement.”

-Wonder Girls: Changing Our World, written with her granddaughter Alex Sangster, documents the work of groups of activist girls in thirteen different countries.
+Wonder Girls: Changing Our World, written with her granddaughter Alex Sangster, documents the work of groups of activist girls in thirteen countries.
 Musimbi Kanyoro, the president and CEO of the Global Fund for Women, wrote the foreword for the book.
 The book received a Nautilus Book Grand/Gold Award in the Social Change/Social Justice category in 2017.